Lon Chaney: Career

 Ray Bradbury once said of Chaney, "He was someone who acted out our psyches.
 He somehow got into the shadows inside our bodies; he was able to nail down some of our secret fears and put them on-screen.
 The history of Lon Chaney is the history of unrequited loves.
 He brings that part of you out into the open, because you fear that you are not loved, you fear that you never will be loved, you fear there is some part of you that's grotesque, that the world will turn away from."

 Chaney and his second wife Hazel led a discreet private life distant from the Hollywood social scene.
-Chaney did minimal promotional work for his films and for Metro-Goldwyn-Mayer, purposefully fostering a mysterious image, and he reportedly intentionally avoided the social scene in Hollywood.
+Chaney did minimal promotional work for his films and for Metro-Goldwyn-Mayer, purposefully fostering a mysterious image.
+He reportedly intentionally avoided the social scene in Hollywood.

 In the final five years of his film career (1925–1930), Chaney worked exclusively under contract to Metro-Goldwyn-Mayer, giving some of his most memorable performances.
 His portrayal of a tough-as-nails marine drill instructor in Tell It to the Marines (1926), one of his favorite films, earned him the affection of the Marine Corps, who made him their first honorary member from the motion picture industry.

-He also earned the respect and admiration of numerous aspiring actors, to whom he offered mentoring assistance, and between takes on film sets he was always willing to share his professional observations with the cast and crew.
+He also earned the respect and admiration of numerous aspiring actors, to whom he offered mentoring assistance.
+Between takes on film sets he was always willing to share his professional observations with the cast and crew.
 During the filming of The Unknown (1927), Joan Crawford stated that she learned more about acting from watching Chaney work than from anyone else in her career.
 "It was then," she said, "I became aware for the first time of the difference between standing in front of a camera, and acting."

+Horror star Boris Karloff told a story of how he met Chaney one day while Karloff was sitting at a bus stop in the pouring rain.
+Driving out of the studio lot, Chaney spotted Karloff and offered him a ride.
+Chaney offered him advice, telling him to "find something that will set you apart and is different from anything anyone else has done, or is willing to do, and do it better".